Lake Kariba Activities

 If You Are Staying On a House-boat

-If you are staying on a Houseboat, then activities are not too dissimilar to being at one of the safari lodges described above, bar the game viewing by vehicle and on foot.
-Every houseboat has at least one tender boat and that boat is used for excursions, whether it be fishing, game viewing, birdwatching or just cruising.
+If you are staying on a Houseboat, then activities are not too dissimilar to being at one of the safari lodges described above, but the game viewing by vehicle and on foot.
+Every houseboat has at least one tender boat and that boat is used for excursions, whether it be fishing, game viewing, bird-watching or just cruising.
 On the main boat you can chill out and take in the wonderful scenery.
 Most of the boats have either a pool or a jacuzzi for those stifling hot summer months.

 If You Are Staying In Kariba Town

 If you are not staying in one of the safari lodges or on a houseboat but have your own boat, of-course you can enjoy all the pleasures and activities that boating on this lake has to offer.
-If you don’t have your own boat, boats can be hired from Marineland in Kariba town and these will take you on fishing and game viewing excursions by the hour or by the day.
+If you don't have your own, boats can be hired from Marineland in Kariba town and these will take you on fishing and game viewing excursions by the hour or by the day.